ricardomaraschini/tagger/README.md

 $ helm show values $BASEURL/$RELEASE/helm-chart.tar.gz
 ```

-`RELEASE` variable may be set to point to any of the tags of this repository.
-For further info
+`RELEASE` variable may be set to point to any of this repository's tags.
+You can view a full list
+of all tags in https://github.com/ricardomaraschini/tagger/tags.
+For further information on
-please refer to `https://github.com/ricardomaraschini/tagger-deploy` repository.
+Deployment (or alternative methods) refer to https://github.com/ricardomaraschini/tagger-deploy.